 The Butternut Squash taco is a good meatless option but I didn’t think the mushrooms were really necessary as the squash itself was so tasty.
 Unfortunately, I found the Fried Avocado taco, another meatless option, bland.

-While I kind of over chicken, go figure, gut the Grilled Chicken taco with flame broiled chicken breast, salsa roja, onion and cilantro, was legit.
+The Grilled Chicken taco with flame broiled chicken breast, salsa roja, onion and cilantro, is legit.
 I loved the balance and the tenderness of the chicken.

-The Al Pastor taco with pork, pineapple and aguacatio to be good but it needed more of the al pastor flavor.
-The Grilled Shrimp taco was solid although I wish it would have had more crunch to it.
-The Asada with flame broiled skirt steak was a good one—it’s better when you add guacamole.
-The Carnitas were good too although as it was very flavorful but a little too “stew” in its consistency.
+The Al Pastor taco with pork, pineapple and aguacatillo is good but it needs more of al pastor flavor.
+The Grilled Shrimp taco was solid although I wish it would have more crunch to it.
+The Asada with flame broiled skirt steak is a good one—and it’s even better when you add guacamole.
+The Carnitas are good too although as it was very flavorful but a little too “stew” in its consistency.
 The Short Ribs with red wine braised short rib was great although it is heavy and filling but in a good way.

 If you like hanging out in a sports bar, you’ll love this place.
 If you want high energy and volume, you’ll like it here too.
 Otherwise you can dine al fresco and enjoy some good Mexican comfort food and drinks.
 It’s a great setting for a fun night out this summer.